nicolodiamante/simple/README.md

 Here are the two methods you can choose from:

-**Automatic Download via `curl`**: Simply execute the following command in your terminal to quickly download and seamlessly install the utility:
+**Automatic Download via `curl`:** Simply execute the following command in your terminal to quickly download and seamlessly install the utility:

 ```shell
 zsh -c "$(curl -fsSL https://raw.githubusercontent.com/nicolodiamante/simple/HEAD/bootstrap.zsh)"
 ```

-**Manual Cloning**: For those who prefer a hands-on approach, you can manually clone the repository to your desired location:
+**Manual Cloning:** For those who prefer a hands-on approach, you can manually clone the repository to your desired location:

 ```shell
 git clone https://github.com/nicolodiamante/simple.git ~/simple